-The liquid scintillation counter is the preferred method of counting wipes for removable contamination.
+Note: The liquid scintillation counter is the preferred method of counting wipes for removable contamination.
 A GM survey meter will not detect 3H and the detection efficiency of the LSC for all nuclides typically found in the laboratory is higher than that of the GM survey meter.
 The GM should be used only if a liquid scintillation counter is not available.

-Wipe the exterior of the package with a filter paper or a piece of tissue, wiping an area of at least 300 cm2.
-This wipe must be counted on the appropriate, calibrated counting instrument.

-End Window GM Survey Meter - Alphas, high energy betas (P-32), beta/gammas

-Liquid Scintillation Counter - Low energy (H-3, C-14, S-35, P-33), high energy betas, low energy photons (I-125), and alphas

-Thin Window Scintillation Probe - High energy betas (P-32), low energy photons (I-125)

-Gamma Counter - Low and high energy photons
+- 10. Wipe the exterior of the package with a filter paper or a piece of tissue, wiping an area of at least 300 cm2.
+This wipe must be counted on the appropriate, calibrated counting instrument. - a.
+End Window GM Survey Meter Alphas, high energy betas (P-32), beta/gammas - b.
+Liquid Scintillation Counter Low energy (H-3, C-14, S-35, P-33), high energy betas, low energy photons (I-125), and alphas - c.
+Thin Window Scintillation Probe High energy betas (P-32), low energy photons (I-125) - d.
+Gamma Counter Low and high energy photons

 The Minimum Detectable Activity (MDA) is an indication of the minimum level of contamination that a counting system can practically measure above background.
 A "blank" is counted to determine the background count rate.
 The MDA must be calculated and entered on the receipt form.
 The package is then surveyed, with the results entered on the receipt form.
+See the end of this section for additional information and MDA calculation examples.